AldeineRielCruz/NEULibScan-Attendance/README.md

 **You can also clone the repository and run this locally using the "Firebase Local Emulator Suite"; refer to this link after cloning the repo:**
 [Install, configure and integrate Local Emulator Suite](https://firebase.google.com/docs/emulator-suite/install_and_configure)

-## The Website was made with the following frameworks:
+## The Website was made with the following frameworks
 - NextJs
 - React
 - Lucide React